How Many Miles Before Oil Change Becomes Imperatively Necessary?

 Oil Changes in Hot Traffic

-How many miles before oil change becomes really necessary when you’re constantly driving through hot weather, pulling a trailer, hauling heavy loads or driving in stop-and-go traffic?
-It is a well-known fact that higher temperature and engine strain can affect the motor oil’s ability to perform its function.
-The AAA recommends changing your oil up to 2,000 or 3,000 miles sooner than the normal standard, for such severe-duty situations.
+How many miles before oil change becomes really necessary when you’re constantly driving through hot weather, pulling a trailer, hauling heavy loads, or driving in stop-and-go traffic?
+It is a well known fact that higher temperature and engine strain can affect the motor oil’s ability to perform its function.
+The American Automobile Association (AAA) recommends changing your oil up to 2,000 or 3,000 miles sooner than the normal standard for such severe-duty situations.
 It’s also recommended if you frequently drive under 50 mph or if you take short trips where the engine never gets a chance to get up to operating temperature.
-A more frequent oil change interval might also be advisable for high-mileage engines (100-130k or more) and their worn components and looser tolerances.
+A more frequent oil change interval might also be advisable for high-mileage engines (100-130k or more) because of their worn components and looser tolerances.

 The 3,000-Mile Engine Oil “Myth”